Digital Factory

 How do I become a QA Tester?

 QA tester, a career path that's still not very well defined "It's very complicated because it's still a job that's not very well known.
 We often hear about developers and project management, but not about all the other jobs there could be, such as tester, product owner or UI/UX, for example", explains Arnaud Walet, QA manager at .
 Blue Soft Group.
 At present, there are no schools or training courses as such for QA testers, which unfortunately limits the number of candidates.
 However, the QA testing dimension can be found in the development profession.
 Certifications are nevertheless available.
+But what is a QA Manager?
+We explain.
 No diploma, but a certification: you can take the "ISTQB Foundation level", the first level to certify your position as a tester in agile mode.
 You don't have to be a developer to be a tester.
 However, developers can make good testers.
 Their knowledge of the nuts and bolts of development enables them to better identify the critical points of an application.
-So, when it comes to writing automated tests, it's imperative to rely on [...]
+So when it comes to writing [...]

 What is UX / UI?